KingArnaiz/servier/README.md

 ### Uncertainty Estimation

-The uncertainty of predictions made in Chemprop can be estimated by several different methods.
+The uncertainty of predictions made in servier can be estimated by several different methods.
 Uncertainty estimation is carried out alongside model value prediction and reported in the predictions csv file when the argument `--uncertainty_method <method>` is provided.
 If no uncertainty method is provided, then only the model value predictions will be carried out.
 The available methods are:

 * `ensemble` For a prediction using an ensemble of models.
 Returns the variance of predictions made by each of the ensemble submodels.
 Ensemble variance can be used with any dataset type, but the results are only usable for calibration or evaluation with regression datasets.
 * `dropout` Intended for use with a single model and not an ensemble.
 This method uses Monte Carlo dropout to generate a virtual ensemble of models and reports the ensemble variance of the predictions.
 The number of models generated and the probability of dropout can be changed using `--uncertainty_dropout_p <float>` and `--dropout_sampling_size <int>`, respectively.
 Note that this dropout is distinct from dropout regularization used during training, which is not active during predictions.